Olexandr88/zksafe/README.md

 npx hardhat compile
 ```

-One can add the zkSafe module to any existing Safe thus enabling the option of zk singing.
+One can add the zkSafe module to any existing Safe thus enabling the option of zk signing.

 #### Manually adding zkSafe